nanocurrency/nano-docs/docs/integration-guides/key-management.md

     * Final balance becomes 11618869000000000000000000000000 $raw$

 !!! example "Step 3: Broadcast the transaction"
     As a result of the command above, the nano\_node will return a signed, but not yet broadcasted transaction.
-Broadcasting of the signed transaction is covered in the [Broadcasting a Transaction](#broadcasting-a-transaction) section.
+Broadcasting of the signed transaction is covered in the [Broadcasting Transactions](#broadcasting-transactions) section.

 !!! info "Manually receiving first block"
     The very first transaction on an account-chain, which is always a receive, is a bit special since it doesn't have a `"previous"` block.
 The process however, is very similar to a conventional receive transaction.